minecraftforum/rules-archive/rules/game_modes/rules.markdown

 * __Do not encourage modification__

-    Please do not encourage or detail how to perform modifications to the Minecraft: Xbox Edition game as modifications of the game is against [Microsoft Terms of Use](http://www.xbox.com/en-US/legal/livetou).
+    Please do not encourage or detail how to perform modifications to the Minecraft: Xbox Edition game as modifications of the game is against [Xbox Live Terms of Use](http://www.xbox.com/en-US/legal/livetou).

 * __Do not post update threads__